-In this tutorial we will show you how to install and configuration Python 3 on Debian 8 server.
+In this tutorial, we will show you how to install and configure Python 3 on Debian 8.
 For those of you who didn’t know, Python is an open-source and beginner-friendly programming language.
 Debian 7 and Debian 8 come with two versions of Python, Python 2.7 and Python 3.5.
 At the time of this writing, the latest stable version of Python is 3.6, released on Mar 21rd, 2017.
 If you need to use python 3 as part of Python application dependency, there are several ways to install python3 on Debian 8.

 Install Python 3 on Debian 8 Jessie

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt-get commands in the terminal:

 sudo apt-get update sudo apt-get upgrade